 c.
 They will learn why it’s important to let the butterflies go in their natural habitat, and they can also learn about flowers that could provide them with nourishment outdoors!

-Toy #6: STEM Building Blocks
+#6: STEM Building Blocks

 STEM building blocks are TOO much fun!
 It’s perfect for the list of the best toys for 5-year-olds.

 There are so many different objects that you can build and create with these blocks.
 What I love most about these is that toddlers can even use the tools to make designs!
 My 3 year old helps me build what he wants, and he is always very eager to do it himself.